mandoway/seru/README.md

       2. `-t <test>` _Required_
       Test script checking if the reduced file still kept the required property
       A test script **must return 0** when the property was kept and 1 (or any code) if the property was lost
+      3. `-l <language>`
+      Programming language of the input file.
+Will be inferred from the file extension if omitted.
+      4. `-s`
+      Use strategy isolation.
+      This mode will apply only one semantic strategy and try to reduce all returned candidates using the syntactic reducer.
+      Default mode: strategy combination
+      In strategy combination, all strategies are applied and combined to one "best candidate".
+Then this one candidate will be reduced by the syntactic reducer.

 # Future plans